Paper Information

 • Limitation of Prior Work: Existing systems (OSRA, CLiDE, ChemReader) rely on “empirical hard-coded geometrical rules” to assemble atoms and bonds.
 These heuristics are brittle, requiring manual tuning of parameters for different image resolutions and failing when images are degraded or noisy.

-• Gap: Chemical knowledge is typically used only in post-processing (e.g., to fix valency errors) rather than driving the recognition process itself.
+• Gap: Chemical knowledge is typically used only in post-processing (e.g., to fix valency errors).

 • Goal: To create a resolution-independent system that uses probabilistic reasoning to handle noise and ambiguity in graphical primitives.